javers/javers/README.md

 what was the value before and after.

 How it works?
-* configure (//TODO link to config) JaVers and build
+* configure (//TODO link to config) JaVers and build a
   <a href="http://javers.org/javadoc_0.8.0/index.html?org/javers/core/Javers.html">JaVers</a> instance

 * integrate JaVers with your system by applying javers.commit() (//TODO citation)